Free

 There are two different types of insurance coverage: scheduled coverage and blanket coverage.
 There are benefits to both, and you may select one or the other given your farm/ranch operations, but also keep in mind that it’s not uncommon to use both.

-With either coverage type, your agent will start off by asking you to identify or list all of the farm personal property items you want to get covered.
+With either coverage type, your agent will start off by asking you to identify or list all the farm personal property items you want to get covered.
 See the exercise below, Try This: Create a Priority List to help you prepare.
 Once you have your list of FPP items you want covered, then you will be able to decide whether to cover everything with blanket coverage, scheduled coverage, or a mix of both.

 Scheduled coverage